GYY19/Global-sustainable-development-trends-reveal-widespread-inequality-and-tradeoffs/README.md

     * Nightlight – as a socioeconomic activity and infrastructure development indicator
     * NDVI – as an ecosystem vitality indicator

-The involved annual average indicator data have been located in the [Figshare](https://doi.org/10.6084/m9.figshare.30234031).
+The data used in this study are available from Figshare at: https://doi.org/10.6084/m9.figshare.30234031

 For the relevant code, please see the 'code.Rmd' document.

+## License

+The code in this repository is released under the MIT License.
+See the LICENSE file for details.